 What is the Chicagoland Language Project?

-The Chicagoland Language Project seeks to systematically document the diversity of language and life across the city of Chicago, particularly on the South side.
-In order to systematically investigate the region, we choose specific neighborhoods to examine every 1-2 years.
-Our first neighborhood will be Bronzeville/Douglass area.
+The Chicagoland Language Project seeks to systematically document the diversity of language and life across the city of Chicago.
+In order to systematically investigate the region, we choose specific areas to examine every few years.
+Our first area is the South Side area.

 In linguistics, Chicago remains a largely unstudied region of the US.
 We will be documenting how Chicagoland locals from all walks of life show differences in their speech and attitudes toward language, and how this relates to differences in demographics and identities.
 We learn about each neighborhood and the way its locals speak by conducting interviews with lifelong residents of the area.
 We’re interested in people’s experiences, and their thoughts about Chicago.